kmwang123/cme211-notes/lecture-5.md

 * Time complexity for finding the `m` largest values in an unordered list of `n` elements could be characterized as `O(n m log m)` for a sorting algorithm that is `O(m log m)`
+Is keeping that sublist sorted necessary?

 Question:

 * For what m is it better just to sort the list?
+That would be a nlog(n) operation -> think about this

 ## Finding sub-strings